pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1632 TypeScript and NodeJS

+Today, I am continuing to create Node.js and React.js applications to further improve my full-stack developer skills.
+My focus is on understanding how to create and maintain robust full-stack applications.
+Currently, I am prioritizing the development of logic and communication in the frontend using React.js and Next.js.
+While I am not currently focusing on website design, I am dedicated to honing my skills in building the functionality and interactivity of applications.

 ### Day 1630-31 Backend Communication Patterns

 During these days, I continue studying communication patterns in client-server connections.
 The reason for studying this is that I am currently working on a full-stack application.
 This project is a challenge for me because, in the past, I focused on creating FrontEnd applications using ReactJS and Angular.
 However, my knowledge in these areas is still at a basic level.
 Working as a Full Stack developer is rewarding but also exhausting.
 I recognize that I need to continue learning more about full-stack development and client-server applications.